mocman/Evoke-Privacy-Policy/README.md

 All subscription payments are handled through the App Store.
 Evoke does not store or process any payment information.
 For more information, please refer to Apple’s privacy policy and terms.

 ### 7. Questions about This Policy & Terms
-If you have a question about this privacy and how your data are collected, used and stored when you use Spatial Effects, please feel free to email me at support [at] choircreator.com with the subject line “Evoke - Data Question” and let me know how we can help you.
+If you have a question about this privacy and how your data are collected, used and stored when you use Evoke, please feel free to email me at support [at] choircreator.com with the subject line “Evoke - Data Question” and let me know how we can help you.

 ### 8. Changes to This Policy
 We reserve the right to update this Privacy Policy.
 Any changes will be reflected in the app, and we recommend reviewing this policy periodically.